 Surveys with participating producers demonstrate that the Harvest Sample Program is very effective overall in addressing their needs.
 A large majority of producers are satisfied or very satisfied with the services and information they receive (87%) and find the information provided relevant and useful (85%).
 This is significantly higher than the findings of the 2010 Ipsos Reid satisfaction survey, which indicated that 59% of producers who used Canadian Grain Commission grain grading services during the past three 3 years were satisfied or very satisfiedFootnote29.
 Almost all agree or strongly agree the envelopes arrive in a timely manner and the November 1 deadline affords them sufficient time to submit their samples (94%), and that it is easy for them to submit their grain samples (96%).
 While most (84%) find it easy to access their results, some producers reported difficulties logging into the Harvest Sample Program system or obtaining their results over the phone.
 Producers who lost their program kit number expressed frustration at not being able to log in via email, or speak with a representative to recover their information.
 Some producers also appeared to not understand how the results are distributed, as they expected their results to be sent via email or mail.

-For most producers (80%) it is important or very important that the unofficial grade, dockage and quality assessment provided by the program remain free.
+For most producers (80%) it is important or very important that the unofficial grade, dockage and quality assessment provided by the program continues to be offered at no additional cost to participants.
 Almost half (45%) of participating producers would likely not participate if the program were a fee-based service, and 28% suggested it would be somewhat likely they would continue.
 Only 13% of surveyed producers pay for an alternative grade and quality assessment, and these individuals most commonly do so because they require more technical factors that are not included in the Harvest Sample Program unofficial grade and assessment.